gblackard-gvtx/TwitchNFTBot/README.md

 # TwitchNFTBot
-Originally followed along with [How I created a !clip command that automatically created a Twitch clip and posted it to my Discord (using AWS Lambdas)](https://www.specialagentsqueaky.com/blog-post/8gkvc50n/2020-06-17-how-i-created-clip-command-for-twitch-clips/#step-2-registering-a-twitch-application) before writing my own documentation, as not everything is his article is needed.
+To give credit to were credit is dueI used following documentation as a jumping off point for the twitch APIs [creating a !clip command](https://www.specialagentsqueaky.com/blog-post/8gkvc50n/2020-06-17-how-i-created-clip-command-for-twitch-clips/#step-2-registering-a-twitch-application) before writing my own documentation, as not everything is his article is needed.

 -----------------------------------------------------------------------------------------------------------------------------------
 __Step 1: Registering a Twitch application__